UCL-French Embassy Workshop: 5th Annual Call for Proposals 2016-17

-UCL and the French Embassy have collaborated since 2012 in support of an annual series of workshops with a Science and/or Technology focus.
+UCL and the French Embassy, through a Memorandum of Agreement signed in 2012, have worked in partnership since that year to support, for a period of 5 years, an annual series of workshops with a Science and/or Technology focus.

 The workshop series is one of two joint initiatives between UCL Grand Challenges and the French Embassy Science & Technology department, the other being an annual series of Conference-Débat lectures, established 2010, on big cross-disciplinary topics, with speakers from UCL and research institutions in France.